Gangler's Lodges

 Gangler's North Seal River Lodge

 North Seal River Lodge is Gangler's main lodge on Egenolf Lake.
-The Lodge has access to two portage lakes with Polaris ATVs available (one per lake).
 The 4,200 square feet Lodge has a classic Northwood charm with soaring beams, a majestic fireplace, and spectacular views.
 Gangler's main lodge is accessibility-friendly, with a golf cart to move guests as needed.

 The Main Lodge is Limited to 26 guests per week.

-Other Activities: Nature walks, hiking, and wildlife viewing for bear, moose, wolf, otter, eagle, osprey, and much more.
+Other Activities: Nature walks, hiking, and wildlife viewing for bears, moose, wolves, otters, eagles, osprey, and more.
 For an additional fee, join a hunting safari or charter a trip to the Barrenlands to see caribou and muskox.

 Dining at North Seal, a 5-Star Experience